Italian menswear innovator Nino Cerruti dies at 91 - ExBulletin

 Armani was hired as a young talent at the Hitman factory in the mid-1960s.

-Armani recalled Celti as a creative entrepreneur with “sharp eyes, genuine curiosity and the ability to dare”, adding that “his gentle, even authoritarian manner” would be overlooked. ..
+Armani recalls Celti as a creative entrepreneur with “sharp eyes, genuine curiosity and the ability to dare”, adding that “his gentle, even authoritarian manner” will be overlooked. paddy field.

 Cerruti also launched a line of women’s clothing as well as perfumes, watches, accessories and leather goods.
 He was also the designer for the Ferrari F1 team at one point.

-Cerruti sold the company in the early 2000s and designed the final collection for Spring/Summer 2020.
-However, taking a front row seat in Paris and focusing on the textile business did not break the relationship. with the fashion house. ..
+Cerruti sold the company in the early 2000s and gave up his designer role.
+But even when he took a front row seat in Paris and focused on the textile business, he did not sever his relationship with the fashion house.

 News of his death spread through the fashion world during the menswear premiere at Milan Fashion Week.

-Carlo Capasa, president of the Italian Fashion Chamber of Commerce, called Celti a “great innovator” who is also “one of the smartest men in Italy”.
+Carlo Capasa, president of the Italian Fashion Chamber of Commerce, called Cerruti a “great innovator” who is also “one of the most stylish men in Italy”.

 Sources